-Note that the annual inspection that was previously completed in 2017 included the collection of field data such as surveying of the water surface elevation, as well as on-water GPS depth measurements from the water surface to the top of CCR/sediment to determine depths/elevations.
-Due to the OGS ZLD Pond being an inactive CCR surface impoundment it was determined that physical measurements of the OGS ZLD Pond would not be required on an annual basis due to minimal changes since the prior annual inspection.
-Therefore, field data collected during the prior annual inspection was used in conjunction with information obtained during the annual inspection in order to approximate minimum, maximum, and present depths and elevations of the impounded CCR and water in the OGS ZLD Pond.
+The annual inspection included the collection of field data such as surveying of the water surface elevation, as well as on-water GPS depth measurements from the water surface to the top of CCR/sediment to determine depths/elevations.
+Therefore, field data collected was used in conjunction with information obtained during the annual inspection in order to approximate minimum, maximum, and present depths and elevations of the impounded CCR and water in the OGS ZLD Pond.

-Information collected at the time of the annual inspection included the water surface elevation of the CCR surface impoundment.
 The historical information provided from IPL included staff gauge water elevation data, a drawing of the original site grading plan contours prepared by Black & Veatch (1976) which show the original contours prior to the construction of the OGS ZLD Pond, the most recent topographic/bathymetric survey of the OGS ZLD Pond completed by French-Reneker-Associates (2015), as well as historical information on the depth in which the CCR is present within the inactive CCR surface impoundment.
-Reviewing the information provided within the abovementioned documents, as well as the collected field data during the annual inspection and the 2017 annual inspection, the following minimum, maximum, and present depths and elevations were approximated for the impounded CCR and water:
+Reviewing the information provided within the above-mentioned documents, as well as the collected field data during the annual inspection, the following minimum, maximum, and present depths and elevations were approximated for the impounded CCR and water:

-At the time of the annual inspection, the water surface elevation of the OGS ZLD Pond was observed to have a staff gauge elevation of 670.23 feet, approximately 2 feet lower in elevation then that observed during the initial annual inspection in 2017.
-The water surface elevation at the time of the annual inspection was approximately 10.77 feet below the crest of the east embankment of the CCR surface impoundment, which had an elevation of approximately 681 feet at the lowest point of the embankment.

-At the time of the initial annual inspection in 2017, the water depth that was measured within the CCR surface impoundment varied between 3.5 feet in the western portion of the CCR surface impoundment adjacent to the hydrated fly ash pile and 17.85 feet in the southeastern portion of the CCR surface impoundment.
+- At the time of the annual inspection, the water surface elevation of the OGS ZLD Pond was surveyed to be 673.56 feet, approximately 7.44 feet below the crest of the east embankment of the CCR surface impoundment, which had an elevation of approximately 681 feet at the lowest point of the embankment. - At the time of the annual inspection, the water depth that was measured within the CCR surface impoundment varied between 0.7 feet in the western portion of the CCR surface impoundment adjacent to the hydrated fly ash pile and 19.25 feet in the southeastern portion of the CCR surface impoundment.